top of page

 When the big changes dropped a couple of days ago, I’ll admit it felt overwhelming at first.
 I stayed up late pulling out all my old binders, trying to wrap my head around it all.
 And honestly?
 What’s happened is huge.

-Our process always started with the Chef configurations that Dr. Roman left us back in 2016.
-That is exactly how it will continue.
+Our process always begins and ends with the Chef configurations that Dr. Roman left us back in 2016.
+The basis of everything.

 A couple of years later, we began adding in the ANZ Chefs (the ones recognized in Australia and New Zealand) and this basically helped fold in a lot of those Non-Chefs for us.
 It made it easier to spot and factor in extra speed or stamina outside of the Chefs list but still on the brink.
 Well, those days are over.